-From the second year, these students are divided into two sections: The Administration Section and the Economics-Finance Section.
+From the second year, these students are divided into two (2) section: The Administration Section and the Economic-Finance Section.

 a.
 Establishment of a Press and Information Group.

-In order to satisfy the urgent needs of the nation, a Press and Information Group will be established during the current academic year (1961-62) for the 3rd year students.
+By decision of the Rector and in order to satisfy the urgent needs of the nation, a Press and Information Group during the current academic year (1961-62) for the 3rd year students.

-Students in this group will be volunteers from among those belonging to the Administration and Economics-Finance sections.
+Students in this group will be volunteers from among those belonging to the two sections of Administration and Economics-Finance.

 There will be a separate curriculum for students in this group during their third year.
-This curriculum will include 90 hours for the instruction of techniques of information, press, and the information and press policies of the government of the Republic.
+This curriculum will provide 90 hours for the instruction of techniques of information, press and the information and press policies of the government of the Republic.

-The institution of a Press and Information Group will necessitate the strengthening of the teaching staff and additional teaching allowances to be financed by the Institute.
+The institution of a Press and Information Group will have financial effects, because the teaching staff will be strengthened and additional teaching allowances will have to be financed by the Institute.

-The Press and Information Group will attract a number of students from the Administration Section (up to the maximum of 1/3 of the number of students enrolled during each course).
+The institution of a Press and Information Group will attract a number of students from the Administration Section (up to the maximum of 1/3 of the number of students enrolled during each courses).

 After graduation, these students will be assigned duties only in the branch of information and press.

-Therefore, if the number of graduates from the Administration Section is to be maintain at the present proportion which is necessary to meet the demands of public service, the number of students admitted to the first year should be increased during the years to come from 100 to 120 students.
+Therefore, if the number of graduates from the Administration Section is to be maintain at the present proportion which is necessary to meet the demands of public service, the number of students admitted to the first year should be increased during the years to come (the present number may be increased from 100 to 120 students).

 Such a change is bound to entail budgetary effects (scholarships).

 b.
-Admission of holders of the Licence in law to the 3rd year (at the NIA).
-Upon recommendation of the Directorate General of Civil Service, the National Institute of Administration has decided that holders of the Licence in Law will be admitted to the third year of the Boc-su and Giam-su classes.
-This measure will be applied not only to civil servants, but also to all outsiders, and may be adopted as the beginning of the next academic year (1962-63).
+Admission of holders of the Licence in law to the 3rd year (at the NIA)

+Upon recommendation of the Directorate General of Civil Service, the National Institute of Administration has decided that holders of the Licence in Law (complete degree) will be admitted to the third year of the Độc-sự and Giám-sự classes.
+This measure will be applied not only to civil servants, but also to all outsiders, and may be adopted as soon as the beginning of the next academic year (1962-63), after approval is obtained from the Presidency.
 As a requisite for admission to the 3rd year, students who have acquired the Licence in Law will be required to re-study 4 subjects selected from the 1st and 3rd year curricula.

 Third year students of the Faculty of Law may enroll to study these subjects from the beginning of the academic year as free auditors.

 Thus, these students may be immediately admitted to the 3rd year at the NIA, after completion of their Licence in Law.